 approaches zero.
-The wind forcing lead to Ekman downwelling over much of the midlatitude subtropical gyres and Ekman upwelling over much of the high-latitude subpolar gyres, some coastal boundaries and the equatorial region.
-Major changes in 2012 surface wind stress and wEK (Fig.1b) are most noted in the tropical Indian and Pacific Oceans, where the large positive difference anomalies wEK suggest a weakening of downwelling in the tropical Pacific and a strengthening of upwelling in the tropical Indian Ocean.
-Changes at latitudes poleward of 50° north and south are also observed; the predominated negative difference anomalies, particularly in the South Pacific and North Atlantic, suggest a weakening of the subpolar upwelling.
+The wind forcing leads to Ekman downwelling over much of the midlatitude subtropical gyres and Ekman upwelling over much of the high-latitude subpolar gyres, some coastal boundaries and the equatorial region.
+Major changes in 2012 surface wind stress and wEK (Fig.1b) are most notable in the tropical Indian and Pacific Oceans, where the large positive difference anomalies of wEK suggest a weakening of downwelling in the tropical Pacific and a strengthening of upwelling in the tropical Indian Ocean.
+Changes at latitudes poleward of 50° north and south are also observed; the predominate negative difference anomalies, particularly in the South Pacific and North Atlantic, suggest a weakening of the subpolar upwelling.

-The wind stress fields shown in Fig. 1a,b are developed by the Objectively Analyzed air-sea Fluxes (OAFlux) project from synergizing 12 satellite passive and active microwave sensors (Yu and Jin 2012).
-The OAFlux vector wind analysis covers the entire era of remote sensing of wind speed/direction from July 1987 onward and is available on 0.25° grids with daily resolution.
+The wind stress fields shown in Fig. 1a,b are developed by the Objectively Analyzed air-sea Fluxes (OAFlux) project from synthesizing 12 satellite passive and active microwave sensors (Yu and Jin 2012).
+The OAFlux vector wind analysis covers the entire era of remote sensing of wind speed and direction from July 1987 onward and is available on 0.25° grids with daily resolution.